gbif/hp-gbif-be/nl/services.md

 > We guide you through the various Biodiversity Standards.

+### New Data Model
+GBIF Community is [diversifying the Data Model](https://www.gbif.org/composition/HjlTr705BctcnaZkcjRJq/gbif-new-data-model) to overcome the current Darwin Core limitations.

+> With us, explore the current ideas for a unified common model capable of supporting expanded data-publishing capabilities.

 ## Data Management Plan

 In collaborative efforts with The Belmont Forum and Biodiversa+, we developped this [Data Management Guide,a guidance document on data management, open data and the production of data management plans](https://www.biodiversa.eu/2023/10/06/discover-our-data-management-guide/).